matium/MatiumPlayground-wp-theme/README.md

 # MatiumPlayground-wp-theme
-WordPress Theme is used in playground.matium.jp blog.
+WordPress Theme is used in [Matium Playground](http://play.matium.jp/) blog.